nikitha-0704/crawl-ingestion-storm/README.md

 - **Producers** (`CentralTopicProducer`, `RetryTopicProducer`, `DlqTopicProducer`) may be stubs until wired to a real Pulsar client.
 - Align **L2** request/response JSON with your service contract if it differs from the current `EnrichIdsRequest` / `ConsolidatedPayloadBuilder` assumptions.

-## License

-Proprietary / internal unless you add a public license.